Axway/unified-catalog-integrations/layer7/layer7setup.md

 There are 2 areas that you need to worry about when accessing a customer’s API Portal:

 1. Portal administration
-a Admin portion of the layer 7 api portal b	Portal API (PAPI) – API’s we’ll be using to gain meta data surrounding the applications and apis being exposed on the portal.
+    1. Admin portion of the layer 7 api portal
+    2. Portal API (PAPI) – API’s we’ll be using to gain meta data surrounding the applications and apis being exposed on the portal.
 2. Tenant
-a	Tenant provisioned for the customers gateway for a particular environment.
+    1. Tenant provisioned for the customers gateway for a particular environment.
-b	For example – Layer 7 API Gateway cluster in the customers DC1 and possibly a second DC2. c	In the above case you would see a DC1 tenant and a DC2 tenant.
+    2. For example – Layer 7 API Gateway cluster in the customers DC1 and possibly a second DC2.
+    3. In the above case you would see a DC1 tenant and a DC2 tenant.

 **Below is an architecture diagram of the portal**